-- Curriculum & Instruction (elementary and special education, middle level, secondary or unified arts)
+* Curriculum & Instruction (inclusive elementary, middle level, secondary or unified arts education)

-- Special Education (one-year teaching license endorsement available) and
+* Special Education (one-year teaching license endorsement available)

 Graduate students give many reasons for continuing their education at Johnson State.
 Our small classes and personal attention rank high on their list, but so too does the quality of the education they receive.
 Here are a few reasons we consistently hear from graduate students at JSC: